HAVE YOU LOST A LOVED ONE?

 What Is the Statute of Limitations for Wrongful Death Claims in Pennsylvania?

-In Pennsylvania, you usually have two years from the date of death to file a wrongful death claim.
-Missing this deadline can mean losing your right to seek compensation, though rare exceptions may exist.
-We recommend speaking with an attorney as soon as possible to review your options.
+In Pennsylvania, you generally have two years from the date of death to file a wrongful death claim.
+Missing this deadline can mean losing your right to seek compensation, though rare exceptions may apply.
+Contact an attorney as soon as possible to understand your options.

 How Are Wrongful Death Damages Calculated?

-Courts consider both economic and non-economic factors when determining wrongful death damages.
-Economic losses include medical bills, funeral expenses, and lost income, while non-economic losses involve pain, suffering, and loss of companionship.
-These figures can be complex, so having guidance during the process is helpful.
-At Handler, Henning & Rosenberg LLC, we partner with valuation professionals to help our clients understand the full extent of damages.
+Courts consider both economic and non-economic factors.
+Economic losses include medical bills, funeral expenses, and lost income.
+Non-economic losses cover pain, suffering, and loss of companionship.
+These figures can be complex to quantify, which is why having experienced guidance matters.
+At Handler, Henning & Rosenberg LLC, we partner with valuation professionals to help our clients understand the full extent of their damages.

 Who Can File a Wrongful Death Claim in Harrisburg?

-Generally, the person named as the deceased’s personal representative files the wrongful death claim—often the spouse, parent, or child.
-If this person does not act within six months, other family members may file.
+Generally, the deceased’s personal representative files the claim, often a spouse, parent, or child.
+If that person doesn’t act within six months, other eligible family members may file.
 When there’s no will or no representative, the court appoints someone to act on behalf of the estate.

 Does a Wrongful Death Lawsuit Help Prevent Future Accidents?